TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 44/Isaiah 44.15.md

 ---

-Then shall it be for a man to burn; and he taketh thereof, and warmeth himself; yea, he kindleth it, and baketh bread: yea, he maketh a god, and worshippeth it; he maketh it a graven image, and falleth down thereto.
+Then it will be for a man to burn; and he takes some of it, and warms himself.
+Yes, he burns it, and bakes bread.
+Yes, he makes a god, and worships it; he makes it an engraved image, and falls down to it.